egleorl/Markerless-3D-Human-Cobot-Pose-Estimation/README.md

 > This project builds upon Ultralytics YOLO ([GitHub](https://github.com/ultralytics/ultralytics)), licensed under AGPL-3.0.
 For details, see the upstream repository.

-Generate an up-to-date BibTeX entry from the ["Cite this repository" button](https://github.com/ultralytics/ultralytics) for Ultralytics.

 ### **Related Paper**

 If you use this codebase or datasets for your research, please also cite: